Dog Training designed for you

 Being consistent is the real key to having a dog who will walk with you.
 Walking without pulling you, so both of you are starting to enjoy those walks together again.

-Why do our dogs pulling on the lead?
+Why do our dogs pull on the lead?

 Or the biggie dragging us all the way to the park, then being let off to run and play.